2019ChenGong/TrajDeleter/README.md

     -- backdoor_detection.py ------------------ detecting poisoning dataset using activation clustering.
     params ------------------ the files of hype-parameters settings of offline reinforcement learning algorithms.

-CARLA
-    -- cql-carla-lane-v0.py ------------------ train the clean agents using our selected offline RL algorithms.
-    -- poisoned_dataset.py ------------------ generate the misleading experiences.
-    -- poisoned-cql-carla-lane-v0.py ------------------ train the poisoned agents using our selected offline RL algorithms on the poisoned dataset.
-    -- retrain_carla.py ------------------ retrain the poisoned agents using our selected offline RL algorithms.
-    -- carla_perturbation.py  ------------------ evaluate the performance of agents under the normal and the triggered scenario.

-Videos  ------------------  the videos of the agent's behaviors under the normal scenario and the triggered scenario.
 ```